Estimation under group actions: recovering orbits from invariants: Proofs for Section : algebraic results

 \begin{definition} Given a complex affine algebraic cone\footnote{We work with affine cones, instead of projective varieties.
 Also, we pass to $\CC$ for technical advantages.} $X \subset \CC^{m}$ and an integer $K \geq 1$, define the $K^{\textup{th}}$ \textit{secant variety} of $X$, denoted $\sigma_{K}(X)$, to be the Zariski closure in $\CC^m$ of all sums of $K$ points in $X$, i.e.:

 \end{definition}

-Here, \textit{cone} means that if $p \in X$ and $\lambda \in \CC$ then $\lambda p \in X$, while \textit{algebraic} means that $X$ is the solution set of a system of polynomial equations on $\CC^{m}$.
-For background information on secant varieties, we suggest the reference book \cite{Zak}.
-Now, the following property runs in parallel to Remark \ref{rmk:demix}.
+In the definition $X$ being a cone means that if $p \in X$ and $\lambda \in \CC$ then $\lambda p \in X$.
+Algebraicity of $X$ means that $X$ is the solution set of a system of polynomial equations on $\CC^{m}$.
+Background information on secant varieties is in \cite{Zak}.
+The following definition runs in parallel to Definition~\ref{def:demix}.